 applicability

-This recommendation applies to any CCSDS mission using the Internet Protocol and requiring end-to-end confidentiality, authentication, or integrity from the sender to the receiver regardless of the number of intermediate hops between them.
+This recommendation applies to any mission using the Internet Protocol and requiring end-to-end confidentiality, authentication, or integrity from the sender to the receiver regardless of the number of intermediate hops between them.
+It is assumed that connectivity to an IP-based network has been established and the network is available for use.

 rationale

-Many CCSDS missions require security services to protect commanding (command authentication, command confidentiality, command integrity) and payload data (confidentiality, integrity).
+Many missions require security services to protect commanding (command authentication, command confidentiality, command integrity) and payload data (confidentiality, integrity).
 Missions using the Internet Protocol (IP) may utilize link layer security services such as the Space Data Link Security (SDLS) Protocol (reference [4]) which provides hop-by-hop security between two points (e.g., a ground station and a satellite).
 If end-to-end security is required as between a principal investigator and a payload instrument onboard a spacecraft through intermediary hops, then the IP Security (IPsec) protocol should be used.
 This document specifies a CCSDS “profile” of IPsec for use by CCSDS missions.

 References